 be kept dry.
 They will often fall off in a few days.

 The incision and your abdominal muscles may ache, often after long periods of standing.

-Take pain medicine as recommended by your provider.
-Aspirin or other pain medicines
+Take pain medicine as recommended by your healthcare provider.
+Aspirin or other pain

-may raise your risk of bleeding.
-Only take medicines that your provider has approved.
+medicines may raise your risk of bleeding.
+Only take medicines that your healthcare

 If you had a laparoscopy, you may feel pain from the carbon dioxide gas that is still